Developer Guide

 Alternative 2 : Retrieve the specified

-object that uses the same name and summary before replacing the required name or summary depending on user’s arguments.- Pros: Enforces immutability by replacing the previous
+Categoryobject’s name and summary, and create a newCategoryobject that uses the same name and summary before replacing the required name or summary depending on user’s arguments.- Pros: Enforces immutability by replacing the previous

-object. - Cons: There is now a need to re-direct all
+Categoryobject. - Cons: There is now a need to re-direct all

-objects affiliated with the previousCategory
+Expenseobjects affiliated with the previousCategoryobject of interest.

 - Pros: Enforces immutability by replacing the previous